mths1/vmq-docs/plugindevelopment/webhookplugins.md

 }
 ```

-Note, as the authentication data is binary data it is base64 encoded.
+Note, as the authentication data is binary data it is base64 encoded and the username is nullified.

 A minimal response indicating the authentication was successful looks like: